 Investor Relations Operational and Other Risks

 The ID Group is committed to obtaining an accurate grasp of the various risks that can have important effects on investors’ judgements and reducing risks that may have an impact on its management.
 For this purpose, the Group established the Group Risk Management Committee as an advisory body to the Board of Directors.
-The Committee divided the main risks it anticipates for the ID Group into three categories—management and financial risk; personnel, labor and general social risk; and business-segment risk—and established subcommittees for each.
-The subcommittees identify specific risks and propose measures to deal with them, and the Group Risk Management Committee deliberates on and examines those proposals.
+The Committee divided the main risks it anticipates for the ID Group into three categories—management and financial risk; personnel, labor and general social risk; and business-segment risk—and established the Group Risk Analysis Subcommittee.
+The subcommittee identifies specific risks and proposes measures to deal with them, and the Group Risk Management Committee deliberates on and examines those proposals.

-The following are some of the items related to the Group’s business results, accounts and similar matters that may have an important impact on investors’ judgements.
-Future-oriented statements in the text below constitutes the judgement of the Group as of the date of submission of the Group’s Annual Securities Report (June 24, 2024) .
+The following is a list of matters related to the ID Group’s business results and accounts that could have serious impact on investors’ assessments of the Group.
+Future-oriented statements in the discussion below constitute the judgement of the ID Group as of March 31, 2025.

 1. Changes in the market environment